JeanCarletta/HeatHack-Card-Game/_sources/small-heating-changes/7-fix-a-cold-radiator.md

 If a radiator is cold and not heating a room enough, you or your installer may have turned up the boiler thermostat or increased the pump speed to compensate.
 This isn’t as efficient or effective as finding out why the radiator is cold in the first place.

+- If the radiator is completely cold, there could be a stuck valve somewhere in the system.

 - If the radiator is cold at the top, you may need to bleed the air from the radiator.

 - If the radiator is cold somewhere else, you may have sludge in it.
 A powerflush should sort it, and you may need to add a magnetic filter to the system.

-- Sometimes the problem is a faulty pump.
+- Sometimes the problem is a faulty pump not getting enough hot water into the radiator.

 - Sometimes the radiators just aren’t balanced so that radiator isn’t being supplied with sufficient hot water.
-If you are patient and methodical, checking the balance is something you can do yourself, but you probably want to get a professional in to do the balancing, because it involves moving valve positions, and they’re best placed to fix the valve if it starts to leak.
+If you are patient and methodical, checking the balance is something you can do yourself, but you probably want to get a professional in to do the balancing because it involves moving valve positions.
+They’re best placed to fix the valve if it starts to leak.

 ```{admonition} More information